steamclock/debug-menu-android/README.md

 **app** - A sample app demonstrating usage of the menu.

-**debugmenu** - The core framework for the debug menu, written in pure Kotlin
+**debugmenu-core** - The core framework for the debug menu, written in pure Kotlin

 **debugmenu-sharedprefs** - A persistence layer for debugmenu that can be used on Android, based on Datastore Preferences